-According to Kamasutra, at the time of arrival of her husband she becomes alert and orders her maid servants to wash his feet or do it by herself.
-When going with her husband she should put ornaments, dress herself beautifully and does not do the following actions without the consent of the husband like giving or accepting invitations, attending marriages or sacrifices, sitting in the company of female friends, or visiting the temples of the Gods.
+According to Kamasutra, at the time of arrival of her husband, she becomes alert and orders her maidservants to wash his feet or do it by herself.
+When going with her husband she should put ornaments, dress beautifully, and do not do the following actions without the consent of the husband like giving or accepting invitations, attending marriages or sacrifices, sitting in the company of female friends, or visiting the temples of the Gods.
 She should never be engaged in any kind of games or sports without his consent and should always sit down after or get up before him.
 Never awaken him at the time of sleeping.
-Regarding kitchen it should be placed in a calm and quite place, not accessible to strangers and should always look clean and hygienic.
+Regarding the kitchen, it should be placed in a calm and quiet place, not accessible to strangers, and should always look clean and hygienic.

-She should not charge him markedly on some of his mistakes in spite of her angriness.
+She should not charge him markedly on some of his mistakes despite her angriness.
 She should not raise her voice against him or scold him in front of his friends or when he is alone.
 According to Gonardiya, there is no cause of dislike on the part of a husband so great as this characteristic in a wife'.
-Lastly she should avoid bad expressions, gloomy looks, speaking aside, standing in the doorway, and looking at pedestrians, conversing in the pleasure groves, and remaining in a lonely place for a long time; and finally she should always keep her body, teeth, and hair tidy and clean.
+Lastly, she should avoid bad expressions, gloomy looks, speaking aside, standing in the doorway, and looking at pedestrians, conversing in the pleasure groves, and remaining in a lonely place for a long time; and finally, she should always keep her body, teeth, and hair tidy and clean.

-Vatsayana in his Kamasutra also offers suggestion for the wives to win over her husband.
-When the wife meets her husband alone in their private time she should decorate herself with ornaments and flowers, colorful clothes, and some sweet smelling ornaments.
-But in regular life she dresses simply with a thin, close textured cloth, a few ornaments, flowers and a little scents.
+Vatsayana in his Kamasutra also suggests for the wives to win over her husband.
+When the wife meets her husband alone in their private time she should decorate herself with ornaments and flowers, colorful clothes, and some sweet-smelling ornaments.
+But in regular life, she dresses simply with a thin, close textured cloth, a few ornaments, flowers, and little scents.
 She should maintain some fasts for her husband's good health and should continue it irrespective of his request of not doing it.